milkis2000/about/README.md

 This organization does not endorse piracy, unauthorized redistribution, commercial misuse, or attempts to bypass ownership requirements of the original titles.

-To respect the rights of owners, all repositories are uploaded one month after the original upload.

 All rights to original games, assets, trademarks, and intellectual property belong to their respective owners.